rayes0/blog/content/about.md

 -   An explanation of the metadata at the top of each post:
     -   **1st field:** Main category of the page.
     -   **Created:** Date the page was created.
     -   **Modified:** The last modified date.
-This is done by looking at either the Git revision log or the Hugo front matter in the file itself.
+This is automatically created by looking at either the Git revision log or the Hugo front matter in the file.
     -   **Status:** The status of the post indicating how complete I feel it currently is.
 The following keywords are used:
         -   'inprogress' - An incomplete post that is still being actively added to.
         -   'draft' - A post that has most large sections and ideas laid out, but I am still working on some details.